 This will help the health practitioner to guide you through the right birth control tablet or method to use.

-If you wish to get pregnant at some point of time, then follow the advice of your healthcare provider as to when to stop taking the oral contraceptive medicines.
+If you wish to get pregnant at some point in time, then follow the advice of your healthcare provider as to when to stop taking oral contraceptive medicines.